Photographer’s Corner: A Photographer’s Guide to Tax SeasonJanuary 4th, 2013

 Speaking of exceptions, there are some countries that charge neither sales tax nor VAT, most notably Hong Kong and Macao, the countries of the Gulf Cooperation Council, and some of the British Overseas Territories.

-The most important thing to consider is to not wait until tax time approaches but to plan in advance and keep track of your business throughout the year.
+The most important tax tip for photographers to consider is to not wait until tax time approaches but to plan in advance and keep track of your business throughout the year.
 If your business is profitable you will have to make quarterly estimated tax payments.
 Part of your planning should also be to set aside a monthly amount for the self-employment, income, and sales taxes.

-Keeping track of your income is another important task.
+- Keep track of your income.
 You will have some direct income from services and sales.
 For these you will need to provide receipts or invoices that show a record of your client paying you directly.
 In other instances you might receive commissions, royalties, payments for workshops or speaking engagements.
 For these payments you will receive a tax form 1099-MISC in January of the following year.
 If you are also working for an employer they will provide you with a W2 in January as well.
 While the 1099 will list only your income, the W2 will list withholdings for tax, social security, and so on.

 Your taxable income is determined by adding all your income from all your sources and deducting any business related expenses from it.
 The net of the two is your profit and you will only have to pay income tax on the profit.